 One downside of living in Pacific is that it can take a long time to commute to work.
 In Pacific, the average commute to work is 36.78 minutes, which is quite a bit higher than the national average.

-The percentage of adults in Pacific who are college-educated is close to the national average for all communities of 21.84%: 20.23% of the adults in Pacific have a bachelor's degree or advanced degree.
+The education level of Pacific citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.23% of adults 25 and older in Pacific have a college degree.

 The per capita income in Pacific in 2022 was $33,644, which is lower middle income relative to Washington, and middle income relative to the rest of the US.
 This equates to an annual income of $134,576 for a family of four.
 However, Pacific contains both very wealthy and poor people as well.